 The inline IDS is almost the same as the IPS setup above, but it will not enforce drop policies.

 '''

 netmap:

 - interface: igb0

 copy-mode: tap

 copy-iface: igb1

 - interface: igb1

 copy-mode: tap

+copy-mode: tap

 copy-iface: igb0

 '''

 The only difference with the IPS mode is that the copy-mode setting is set to tap.